eitancj/k8s-bluegreen/README.md

 ```sh
 kubectl delete ns blue-green
 ```
-2. Remove the docker images we've created at the beginning of our session.
+2. Remove the docker images we've created at the beginning of the session.
 ```sh
 docker rmi bgdeploy:1.0 bgdeploy:2.0
 ```
+3. Delete cloned repo if you wish.

-3. Thanks for your time.
+4. Thanks for your time.

 ### Notes